Ngecha/Phase-3-Project/README.md

 To run the program:

 1. Clone the Repo to your machine.
-2. Create an environment,run source phase3_project/bin/activate to activate the environment.
+2. Run source phase3_project/bin/activate to activate the environment.
 3. Run the app.py file that contains the CLI(Command Line Interface).

 ## The Program